 Erin completed her five years of Osteopathic study at RMIT University Bundoora, Victoria.
 She is dedicated to educating the community about their bodies and what osteopathy can do for anyone.
 Osteopathic treatment can be adapted to suit the condition and the individual, and she believes strongly that, in the right hands, the potential for healing is endless.
-Erin has a keen interest for the treatment of headaches and migraines, pre and post natal women, sporting injuries and back pain.
+Erin has a keen interest in the treatment of headaches and migraines, pre and postnatal women, sporting injuries and back pain.

 Rosemarie completed her five years of Osteopathic study at RMIT University Bundoora, Victoria.
 Her initial interest in osteopathy came from a desire to help others and an interest in how the body changes in response to pain.
 Rosemarie enjoys working with people from all walks of life and has a keen interest in treating patients with back pain, foot pain and chronic pain.
 She is passionate about empowering people to regain control of their recovery by using a combination of exercises and self-management advice to complement their treatments.